 Employers that wish to demonstrate how a government order affected its supplier (and thus led to partial or full suspension of operations) should ensure the following facts are verifiable:

-- A domestic or foreign government order impacted the supplier’s capacity to deliver essential goods to the business
+- A government order impacted the supplier’s capacity to deliver essential goods to the business

-- A domestic or foreign government order impacted the business’ ability to purchase essential goods from an alternative supplier
+- A government order impacted the business’ ability to purchase essential goods from an alternative supplier

 - The business/employer suffered demonstrable operational consequences as a result of its inability to acquire essential goods

 In general, employers should aim to identify a specific government order (or orders) that affected its supplier’s capacity to supply essential goods.
-Employers can reference federal, state, local, or (in some cases) foreign orders that placed limitations on essential and even some “non-essential” supply chain operations.
+Employers can reference federal, state, and local orders that placed limitations on essential and even some “non-essential” supply chain operations.

 IRS guidelines for ERC eligibility based on supply chain disruption require that the following information be documented:

 - Citation of the government order(s) that created a disruption or partial shutdown for the supplier

 - The name and location of the employer’s supplier